Boyne Navigation: Economics

 The navigation was never a commercial success, however it did expand the local economy by making it easier to transport agricultural goods from inland County Meath to market.
 The total cost to build the navigation was £190,000 (in pounds sterling) of which £30,000 was private contributions the remainder being public funds.
 In the financial year ending in April 1844 income for the navigation was £734.12s.4d. and expenses were £460.6s.9d (both in pounds, shillings and pence).

 Navigation

 Boats with a draught of 1.4 m (4 ft 8 in) in the winter and 1.1 m (3 ft 6 in) in the summer could travel the navigation.
 Low water in the summer and during low tides meant that the Boyne Navigation was not always navigable.
 The journey from Drogheda to Slane took 7 hours in summer and 6 hours in the winter.
 Slane to Navan took 4 hours in the summer and 9 hours in the winter.
 In 1847 the toll to travel the lower section was 1¼ d. per ton per mile and 2 d. per ton per mile on the upper section.
 Boat owners would charge 3 s. per ton to carry freight from Drogheda to Slane and 4 s.
 6 d. per ton from Drogheda to Navan.

-The names of the locks on the Navigation are:
+The locks on the Boyne Navigation include: